ksylor/clarity-workshop-exercises/exercise-5/README.md

 ```
 Use the up and down arrows to scroll through the log output.
 Type `q` to quit out of the log view.

 2. Let's try using some other formats to see different information in the log.
 Run the command `git log --oneline` to see a shorter format for each log line.
-You can also do `git log pretty=<format>`, where you replace `<format>` with one listed here: https://git-scm.com/docs/pretty-formats.
+You can also do `git log --pretty=<format>`, where you replace `<format>` with one listed here: https://git-scm.com/docs/pretty-formats.

 3. Now let's search the logs.
 We can search by Author (although in this case the output will be everything since you've made all the commits!)
 ```